Like No Other Place: Paddling the Everglades

 For the overnight canoe trip to Tiger Key, depart from the boat ramp behind the Gulf Coast Visitor Center in Everglades City and follow the numbered posts through Indian Key Pass to the outermost islands (Indian Key is a large, prominent outer island).
 Swing northwest (right) around the smaller Stop Keys.
 You will see the long, white-sand beach of Picnic Key on your right; Tiger Key is the next island beyond Picnic.
 The camping is on Tiger’s west shore, 3-4 hours of leisurely paddling from the park visitor center.

-Getting There The put-in for the East River Canoe Route is TK Everglades City is on FL 29, five miles south of US 41 (The Tamiami Trail) and a 1.5-hour drive west of Miami.
+Getting There The put-in for the East River Canoe Route is down an unmarked side road off US 41 (The Tamiami Trail), 5.2 miles west of the junction of US 41 and FL 29, a 1.5-hour drive west of Miami.
 The canoe trip to Indian Key Pass and Tiger Key begins from the national park boat launch, behind the park headquarters on FL 29 in Everglades City.

 Where to Stay There are a few options for lodging in Everglades City: